zhoudd1/rtsp-debug/README.md

 # rtsp-debug
-Tool for working with the RTSP protocol and RTP streams
+Tool for working with the RTSP protocol and RTP streams.

+Test patterns are from https://www.w6rz.net